gbadamosi107/configure-ad/README.md

 <img src="https://i.imgur.com/QHdvVq3.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To create Admin and Normal User accounts within Active Directory, we will open Active Directory Users and Computers (ADUC) from the Windows Start menu .
-Within ADUC, we will create Organizational Units (OU), which are the user accounts.
+To create Admin and Normal User accounts within Active Directory, open Active Directory Users and Computers (ADUC) from the Windows Start menu .
+Within ADUC, create Organizational Units (OU), also known as the user accounts.
 The OU for Admins will be named "_ADMINS;" the OU for Normal Users will be named "_EMPLOYEES."
-To create the OU for Normal Users, right click on mydomain.com, click new, then click "Organizational Unit," and name it "_EMPLOYEES."
-To create the OU for Admins, right click on mydomain.com, click new, then click "Organizational Unit," and name it "_ADMINS."
-We will then create a new employee, named "Jane Doe," and assign her the username, "jane_admin."
+To create the OU for Normal Users, right click on mydomain.com, click new, click "Organizational Unit," and name it "_EMPLOYEES."
+To create the OU for Admins, right click on mydomain.com, click new, click "Organizational Unit," and name it "_ADMINS."
+Then create a new employee, named "Jane Doe," and assign her the username, "jane_admin."
 Jane is an Admin, so we will add her to the "Domain Admins" Security Group.
 Henceforth, we will use jane_admin as the admin account.
 </p>
 <br />